 - Collared shirts are required for men.
 T-shirts are not permitted for men nor women.

 - Shirts must be tucked in unless they are designed not to be tucked in, such as Guayabera shirts.

 - Business casual attire is allowed throughout the Club with the exception of certain special events.

 - Shorts are allowed on the Upper Club level after 5pm only during the summer months, Memorial Day through Labor Day.

 - Should a Club Special Event allow for a more casual dress code, that information will be announced in Club publications, websites, and related social media.

 Effective September 7, 2021:

 City Club is excited to announce new, expanded hours to better serve our Members and their invited guests.

 Have an accounting, event, or membership question?
-The Club's administrative offices are open 9:00 AM - 5:00 PM Monday – Friday, and our Member Relations Team is available to assist with member questions, reservations, etc. Monday through Saturday.
-Just give us a call!
+The Club's administrative offices are open 9:00 AM - 5:00 PM Monday – Friday, and our Member Relations Team is available to assist with member questions, reservations, etc. Tuesday through Sunday.
+Just give us a call or send an email.

 Charlotte City Club hosts events 7 days a week.
 To inquire about hosting a private event, please contact our Special Events Team.